Rookie lefty Garrett stays perfect as Reds sweep Pirates

+PITTSBURGH (AP) -- Amir Garrett was far from a phenom in spring training.
+In fact, the Reds rookie got hit rather hard.

+Now that the season has started for real, the Cincinnati left-hander has been nearly untouchable.

-PITTSBURGH (AP) -- Reds rookie Amir Garrett threw another gem, taking a shutout into the seventh inning and leading Cincinnati over the Pittsburgh Pirates 9-2 Wednesday night for a three-game sweep.
+Garrett threw another gem, taking a shutout into the seventh inning and leading Cincinnati over the Pittsburgh Pirates 9-2 Wednesday night for a three-game sweep.

+''From the competitive standpoint, I'm not surprised because I've been hearing for a long time what a great competitor Amir is,'' Reds manager Bryan Price said. ''But to pitch as well as he has on the road against two tough division rivals has certainly exceeded my expectations.''

 Garrett (2-0), the former St. John's basketball player, blanked the Pirates until David Freese hit a two-run homer.

 Garrett gave up five hits, walked none and struck out five in 6 2/3 innings.
-In his major league debut last week, the 24-year-old lefty pitched six scoreless innings to win at St. Louis.
+In his major league debut last week, the 24-year-old pitched six scoreless innings to win at St. Louis.

+This has come after he allowed 15 runs in 21 1/3 innings during the exhibition season.

+The key for Garrett having more success in games that count has been throwing his changeup for strikes.
+It is a pitch most young pitchers have a difficult time mastering.

+''I've been working on it in the bullpen and I really have confidence in throwing it right now,'' Garrett said. ''I just try to keep it in the zone because it tends to dive when it gets to the plate.''

 Cincinnati has won seven of eight since losing to the Phillies on opening day.
+At 7-2, the Reds are off to their best start since 1990, when they won the World Series.

+The Reds finished last in the NL Central in each of the previous two seasons.

+''I think we all felt we had a chance to be better coming out of spring training, but sometimes you have to go out and play and assess where you are,'' Price said. ''I like what we've done so far.
+There is a much stronger sense of community and guys are seizing opportunities.''

 Jose Peraza, Eugenio Suarez and Tucker Barnhart each had three of the 15 hits for the Reds, who didn't homer for the first time this season.